 Figure 8.
 Battery power

 To facilitate the installation and replacement of batteries, this project uses a battery holder.
 The battery holder can accommodate two 18650 lithium batteries and provides the necessary connection interface.
 It is usually equipped with an indicator light, allowing users to check the battery status easily.
+Please note that the batteries may not fit perfectly into the holder—this is not an issue.
+Do not apply excessive force.
+As long as the power indicator lights up, the connection is sufficient.

 2.8 Enclosure